SierraDev/React-Code/README.md

 # React-Code
-A repo for React code, and for course-work from Andrew Mead's React course.
+A repo for React code